NBISweden/aMeta/README.md

     snakemake --snakefile workflow/Snakefile --use-conda -j 20

-Below, in the sections **More configuration options**, **Environment module configuration** and **Runtime configuration** we will give more information about fine-tuning the configuration as well as instructions on how to run the workflow in a computer cluster enviroment.
+In the sections **More configuration options**, **Environment module configuration** and **Runtime configuration** we will give more information about fine-tuning the configuration as well as instructions on how to run the workflow in a computer cluster enviroment.

 ## Main results of the workflow and their interpretation